negativo/blaster-cms/README.md

 	- CKeditor added full html mode

 ##ToDos
-	- change tempalte logic
+	- change template logic
 	- change page template logic
-	- choose wich mage to use as home page logic
+	- choose which page to use as home page logic
 	- add users if you are admin
 	- add conditions of editor users
 	- random less style